 Health Care is a primary resource for the CSRA region and a major employer.
-Located in Richmond County, there are seven major facilities (Medical College of Georgia, University Hospital, Veteran's Administration Hospital, Dwight D. Eisenhower Hospital, Gracewood State School and Hospital, Doctor's Hospital, and St. Joseph Hospital), that employ 18,960 people.
-In addition to basic medical services, this sector provides highly technical research, medical advice through telecommunications to isolated areas of the region, and a highly educated work force.
+Located in Richmond County, there are seven major facilities (Medical College of Georgia, University Hospital, Veteran's Administration Hospital, Dwight D. Eisenhower Hospital, Gracewood State School and Hospital, Doctor's Hospital, and St. Joseph Hospital), that employ a large number of people.
+As of January 2022, there were 21,369 people employed in the Heath Care and Social Service field.
+In addition to basic medical services, this sector provides highly technical research, medical advice through telecommunications to isolated areas of the region, and a highly educated workforce.